Editors'

 Ahem.

-Let me revise my statement.
-I spent five, not the typical, what-should’ve-been four, years at a private college.
+private college.
 I was always taught that “private” meant apart, sworn secrecy, but not necessarily a special place to be.
 Besides, what exactly makes a private college any more special than a public school?
 I had aimed to attend an HBCU, a SUNY, or a CUNY.
 My family never wanted me to go far away, but I had wanted a change.
 At the time, many people questioned my decision to major in English at a private liberal arts college.
 They couldn't understand why I didn't choose to attend a larger, public university with a more "common" major (Business, perhaps).
 I didn’t understand why I hadn’t been told that I could pick a specific focus within the English Major - for instance: most universities offer concentrations that would help with my studies, interests, and career goals as English is so broad.
 I think looking back, a lot of things went into this mishap such as communication, program structure, and advising.
 If I had better known my options earlier I would’ve been able to make a better informed decision about the coursework and my future plans.
 It wasn’t until my junior year of college I discovered other fields such as childhood education existed.
 I chose English, but the focus was chosen for me..."

 When Passions Die and Grief Grips You